What do you think of the Tren Maya (Mayan Train) Project? It is coming!

 Will this bring jobs and prosperity to locals?

 If we look at the other tourist train that we mentioned earlier, did the El Chepe train bring jobs and prosperity to locals?
-It is fair to say that a limited amount of direct jobs were created and it did inject the local economy to a certain extent.
+It is fair to say that a limited number of direct jobs were created, and it did inject the local economy to a certain extent.
 The rail line did bring tourism to an area where at the time, did not even have roads connecting it.
 It is interesting to note that all of the Tren Maya route has roads and is accessible now by car or bus.
 Even with such access, not that many people visit these places.
 Hopefully, through good promotion and packages that put things together for tourist, this will bring jobs for locals and give them some prosperity.
 Does this mean the Mayan Train will be a boom for the southeast of Mexico?
 We feel it will land somewhere in-between.

-So what will happen to the Mayan Train if it is completed?
+So, what will happen to the Mayan Train if it is completed?

 It really is up to all of us what happens.
-Non locals don’t really get a say in the development stage, but they do when it comes to the use.
+Nonlocals don’t really get a say in the development stage, but they do when it comes to the use.
 Will the Mayan Train turn into a gateway for exploring and preserving the culture of Mexico or will it be its demise?
 Will people flock to large tour companies and corporate hotels along the route funneling money away from the locals?
 Or will people seek out interesting local places to stay, buy direct from crafts people and be a boon to locals in the economy?
 As tourists, we have the spending power and decisions to affect how development is steered.

 The Mayan Train gives opportunity to many, but what opportunity comes depends on tourists.